 - Demonstrating a caring, helpful attitude toward advisees, faculty, and staff

-- Attending and supporting advisor development programs, such as the Mason Advisor Certificate or other advising initiatives
+- Attending and supporting advisor development programs, such as the Mason Advisor Certificate or other academic advising initiatives

 - Adding to the visibility and role of MAAN as an essential resource to the University